JOSHUA TREE

 Hike among giant boulders on Arch Rock Trail

-Walk among cacti in Cholla Cactus Garden
+Walk among cacti in Cholla Cactus Garde